Pre-training Vision Transformers with Formula-driven Supervised Learning: Method

 \textbf{ExFractalDB.} MV-FractalDB~\cite{YamadaIROS2021} consists of 2D images that are projections of 3D fractals.
-The fractals are generated by 3D-IFS, which replaces the 2D affine transformation functions in $\eta_{y}$ with 3D ones, i.e., $w_{i}: \mathbb{R}^{3} \to \mathbb{R}^{3}$.
-The generated fractals are projected onto images via a virtual camera.
-ExFractalDB consists of $C=$1k classes.
-MV-FractalDB generates 12 images from \textit{fixed} viewpoints, whereas ExFractalDB \textit{randomly} selects and projects 2D images from 3D models.
+The fractals are generated by 3D-IFS, which replaces the 2D affine transformation function in Eq.~\ref{eq:affine2d} with a 3D function: